superhero/router/README.md

 ### `dispatch(event, meta?)`
 Dispatches an event to the matching route.

-- `event`: Object with a `criteria` property to match against route criteria.
+- `event`: Object with a `condition` property to match against route condition.
 - `meta`: Optional metadata object for contextual dispatch.

 ---